<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=1043001&amp;fmt=gif">

 4. Examination Interpretation

 Examination interpretations, in RIS software, can be immediately sent to clinicians for further evaluation.
-Exam interpretations can be integrated with interactive documents to provide both radiographers and clinicians critical and easily-referable information about a patient.
+Exam interpretations can be integrated with interactive documents to provide both radiographers and clinicians with critical and easily-referable information about a patient.
 This functionality enables radiology labs and clinicians to seamlessly exchange data, work together, and improve patient care.

 5. Results Distribution